datasnap-io/datasnap-iOS-sdk/README.md

 - Device manufacturer
 - Device name
 - Carrier name
-- IDFA (dependent on user settings)

-# Identifying User Data (IDFA/email)
+# Identifying User Data (email)
 The Datasnap analytics platform can be more useful when events are linked to a unique user identifier.
-We can use either Apple's IDFA or the user's email to uniquely identify that user.
+We can use the user's email to uniquely identify that user.

-The user can disable the use of the IDFA by turning on "Limit Ad Tracking" in Settings >> Privacy.
-You, the developer, can also stop the IDFA from being sent to the Datasnap servers by initializing the Datasnap object with the parameter `googleAdOptIn:NO`.

 If you wish to use an email, initialize the Datasnap object with `email:@"someemail@example.com"`.
 The email will be hashed to avoid specifically identifying the user.

-We will only use an identifier, whether email or IDFA, as a means to tie together sequences of events.
+We will only use email to tie together sequences of events.

 ## Datasnap.io Backend